refeed/tirith-workshop/README.md

-cost usage is lower than 100 USD, the policy then applied into a workflow, then when the user runs that workflow, it will evaluate first whether the policy is passing or failing, if it passes it will continue to run the workflow, otherwise it will not run the workflow
+cost usage is lower than 100 USD, the policy then applied into a workflow, then when the user runs that workflow, it will evaluate first whether the policy is passing or failing, if it passes it will continue to run the workflow, otherwise it will not run the workflow.

 You will learn about:

--   Creating a Tirith policy with Terraform Plan provider
+-   Creating a Tirith policy with Terraform Plan provider with SG noCode interface

--   Applying that policy into a workflow
+-   Applying that policy into workflows in StackGuardian so that the policy will be evaluated before the workflow is executed

+In this section, we will create a policy to make sure that a certain value is present in the tags of an AWS S3 bucket, then we will apply that policy into a workflow in StackGuardian Orchestrator.

+### Creating a workflow

+Let\'s create a workflow that creates EKS node group by using a template available in the marketplace:

+1. Create a workflow group

+2. In that workflow group, create a workflow by using Wizard -> Terraform

+3. Use the `aws-s3-demo-website` template from the marketplace

+4. Fill the remaining fields, connector, etc.

 ### Creating a Tirith policy to Guardrail aws_eks_node_group's tags

+Here we will create a Tirith Policy using SG NoCode interface and then apply that policy into the workflow that we have created before.

 1. Go into the **Policies** section in the Orchestrator